Electrolyte Imbalance: Symptoms and How to Correct

 Many people develop an electrolyte imbalance when the amount of water in their body changes.
 This may be from dehydration after not drinking enough water or from overhydration from drinking too much water.
 Optimal hydration, or drinking enough water but not too much is essential to keep your electrolytes at a balanced level without over-diluting your cells (18 19).

 How much water you need, depends on many factors, including the weather, your exercise level, diet, body weight, and overall health.
 While 8 to 10 glasses of water is the general recommendation, it is not always the case for everyone.
-A useful tip to follow is drinking enough so you have to urinate at least every three to four hours.
+A useful tip to follow is to drink enough so you have to urinate at least every three to four hours.

 If you are participating in vigorous exercise, spend time outside in hot weather, sweat a lot, have a fever, or are sick with diarrhea or vomiting, you need to increase your water intake.
 In these cases, it is particularly important to drink electrolyte-rich beverages such as LMNT to avoid dehydration and a drastic drop in electrolytes.
 Women who are pregnant or breastfeeding also need more fluid per day, as do growing children and teens.